jermspeaks/christmas-adventure/sections/section-295.md

 *Something's not right,* you thought, but you weren't sure what. *There are problems being ignored.
 Issues being hidden.*

-The Memory Keeper pulsed softly, and you could feel its concern.
+The Keepsake Keeper pulsed softly, and you could feel its concern.
 "Underlying issues are being ignored," it said, its voice worried.
 "Problems are being hidden, not addressed.
 This is not a solution.
 This is a delay.
 When the celebration ends, the problems will emerge, and they will be worse than before."

 *Oh no,* you realized. *The celebration isn't perfect.
 Problems are being ignored.
 And when they emerge, they'll be worse.*